devsaurus/hass-smartbox/README.md

 * `auto` : every hour, we get the last 24 hours.
 * `off` : stop the automatic collect.
 We will still update the sensor every hour.

-#### Resailer logo
+#### Reseller logo
 By default, each sensor has in own icon depends on the type of the sensor.
-You can activate this option to display the logo of the resailer instead.
+You can activate this option to display the logo of the reseller instead.

 #### Timedelta between update power
 If you have a [Dedicated energy monitor](#dedicated-energy-monitor), we get the current power each 60 seconds by default.